-Required Faculty Training to Teach Distance Learning Courses (fully online and blended) Faculty members, both full-time and adjunct, who are teaching in a school with alreadyestablished training for teaching distance learning courses must complete their academic unit's training as required.
+Required Faculty Training to Teach Distance Learning Courses (fully online and blended)

+Faculty members, both full-time and adjunct, who are teaching in a school with alreadyestablished training for teaching distance learning courses must complete their academic unit's training as required.
 Each academic unit with already-established training can determine if their training program is sufficient and a suitable substitute for the baseline university training offered by the Center for Teaching & Learning, thereby exempting their faculty from the university training.

-Faculty members, both full-time and adjunct, who are teaching in a college or school that does not have required training already in place must complete the University Distance Learning Introductory training course offered by the Center for Teaching & Learning and then annually complete the University Distance Learning Refresher training.
-This refresher training must be completed annually to maintain certification to teach distance learning courses at Mercer and successful completion must be documented annually in each faculty member's Professional Development Plan in Activity Insight.
-The University Distance Learning Training courses will be provided in Canvas and successful completion will be documented by a letter from the Center for Teaching & Learning copied to the faculty member and the appropriate dean or associate dean.
+Faculty members, both full-time and adjunct, who are teaching in a college or school that does not have required training already in place must complete the University Teaching Online training course offered by the Center for Teaching & Learning and then biannually complete the Teaching Online Refresher training.
+This refresher training must be completed every two years to maintain certification to teach distance learning courses at Mercer and successful completion must be documented biannually in each faculty member's Professional Development Plan in Faculty Success.
+The Teaching Online training courses will be provided in Canvas and successful completion will be documented by a certificate from the Center for Teaching & Learning (as requested) copied to the faculty member and the appropriate dean or associate dean.